What is Entity Management?

 Now that we know what an entity is, let's understand how entity management works.

-Entity Management is a complex process involving many people and procedures related to each entity.
+It is a complex process involving many people and procedures related to each entity.
 Orderly management of a company's vital information and documents is necessary to keep the business streamlined.
-It involves a corporation's management, compliance, and legal departments that maintain incoming and outgoing information; and processes like regulatory compliance, administrative maintenance, monitoring of insider trading, and internal record-keeping.
+It consists of a corporation's management, compliance, and legal departments that maintain incoming and outgoing information and processes like regulatory compliance, administrative maintenance, monitoring of insider trading, and internal record-keeping.